First-Degree Murder Charges Require a Solid Defense Strategy

 It is important to recognize that in some situations, the prosecutor does not have to prove these elements to charge a person with first-degree murder.
 Some cases automatically face this charge, such as those involving the murder of a child or a law enforcement officer.

 In addition, many states have a felony murder charge, which is a type of first-degree murder.
 Prosecutors file felony murder charges against anyone who participates in a felony that results in a murder.
-This charge is often controversial because it does not require that the accused be the person who actually committed the murder.
+This charge is often controversial because it does not require that the accused be the person who committed the murder.

 Potential Sentences After First-Degree Murder Conviction

 What makes a first-degree murder charge so serious is that it carries the harshest sentencing guidelines of any criminal conviction.
 Most often, a first-degree murder conviction results in either life in prison without the chance for parole or the death penalty.
-Lesser sentences are possible, but usually this charge will result in a 20-year sentence minimum.
+Lesser sentences are possible, but usually, this charge will result in a 20-year sentence minimum.

-The federal government and each state set their own standards for sentencing.
+The federal government and each state set their standards for sentencing.
 Some states do not have the death penalty.
 The federal government does, along with the following states:

 • Alabama